-Gimme a bowl of salsa and I am one happy gal!
-My latest obsession has been this Black Bean and Corn Salsa served with thick-cut tortilla chips.
+Give me a bowl of salsa and I am one happy gal!
+My latest obsession has been this Black Bean and Corn Salsa.

-To keep the cook time to a minimum, this recipe uses canned corn and canned black beans.
+To keep the prep time to a minimum, this recipe uses canned corn and canned black beans.
 But don’t worry – it doesn’t taste bland or canned at all!

-To keep this salsa tasting fresh and bright, everything is mixed with a simple and flavorful dressing made from cilantro, olive oil, honey, lime juice, cumin and salt and pepper.
+To keep this salsa tasting fresh and bright, everything is mixed with a simple and flavorful dressing made from cilantro, olive oil, honey, lime juice, cumin, salt and black pepper.

 The dressing really helps the canned corn and black beans pop while providing some lightly sweet and acidic notes that makes this salsa the best!

 Plus, I absolutely love how colorful it is.